bobbingwide/oik-weightcountry-shipping/README.md

 Required for WooCommerce 2.1 and above.

 ## Changelog
+# 1.4.0
+* Changed: Added suggestion to switch to oik-weight-zone-shipping,https://github.com/bobbingwide/oik/issues/11
+* Tested: With WordPress 5.6
+* Tested: With WooCommerce 4.8
+* Tested: With PHP 7.4
+* Tested: With PHPUnit 8

 # 1.3.4
 * Tested: With WordPress 4.7.3
 * Tested: With WooCommerce 2.5, 2.6 and 3.0